 Football has always been a sport suitable for argument.
 The decision of a referee was final and nobody could change it later.
 If a referee said it was a penalty – there was no point in arguing with them.
+Which made many fans, both the ones using the smarkets new customers bonus codes, and the ones simply watching the game, go through a roller coaster of emotions.
 But that recently has gone through a change.

 Although technology has become an inevitable part of every sport, FIFA likes to make things more human-related.
 No matter how hard they tried to stop technology meddling with football, they finally realized that there is no room for human error in big competitions.
 Therefore, they started introducing some of the new technologies, and the latest World Cup in Russia had great help from Artificial intelligence (AI) and other similar technologies.
 Let’ take a look at the ways AI is used during football games.

 The human eye cannot always determine whether the ball has crossed the goal line or not.
 Goal Line Technology is an AI-powered piece of technology that corrects these mistakes with the help of maths, chips, and cameras.

 Goal Decision System

 Goal Decision System is a part of Goal Line Technology.
 It consists of a chip embedded inside the ball and into the headset of the referee team.
 That way, the referee can decide with certainty whether the ball has crossed the goal line.
 This type of ball first appeared in WC 2014, and it was named Brazuca and used to be considered the best ball for football that had ever been made.